Bicycling in Paris

 |One of 1,450 Vélib bicycle rental stations in Paris.

-On a recent visit to Paris I had a chance to experience first-hand the latest fad in this fashion-conscious city.
-But this time it was not haute couture—it was the city’s new infatuation with bicycling.
+On a recent visit to Paris I had a chance to experience first-hand what has turned out to be more than just the latest fad in this fashion-conscious city.
+But this time it is not haute couture—it is the city’s new genuine infatuation with bicycling.
 Watching the throngs of well-dressed cyclists pedaling up and down the streets, I had the impression that sporting chromed bicycle pedals was now almost as fashionable as wearing high heels.
+Unlike most fashions in Paris, it is an authentic and inexpensive way to navigate and see the city that is now here to stay for locals and tourists alike.

 But the bike trail network is already quite impressive today.
 No matter where you want to go in Paris, you can rest assured that a bike path leads there.
 Some routes meander around congested areas and one-way streets, but most bike paths will take you to your destination in a fairly direct way.
 The bicycle network in Paris includes both east-west and north-south routes, as well as routes that lead directly to other outlying districts without having to go through the city center first.
 This decentralized bike path system makes it fun, fast, and easy to get around.
 There are eleven official bike trails that connect the different parts of the city.They are numbered and color-coded on bicycle maps to facilitate orientation.